 Wayne McCashen, Author: 'The Strengths Approach - Sharing power.
 Building hope.
 Creating change', St Luke's Innovative Resources, 2017

-Sue has 20 years experience working in the community services and adult education sectors.
+Sue has 20 years experience working in community services and adult education.
 She holds a PhD in Creativity/Social Justice, has degrees and diplomas in the humanities, teaching and management, and is an accredited life coach.
 Her community services work and teaching is informed by strengths-based and solution-focused approaches, and she has a long-standing interest in transpersonal psychology.